openemr/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY/README.md

 9. Deploy the output from the `dist` folder to a standard web server

 Optionally to step 9, you can run `npm run serve` to use Vite's built-in server to host the code in `dist`.
 This approach, however, should not be used in production.

+### To update the CQL and/or ELM JSON files

+The CQL source and ELM JSON files are kept in the `src/cql/dstu2` and `src/cql/r4` folders.
+The Pain Management Summary app executes only the ELM JSON files, but it is helpful to keep the CQL source files alongside them.

+To update the CQL files:

+1. Download the CQL zips from the [CDS Connect artifact](https://cds.ahrq.gov/cdsconnect/artifact/factors-consider-managing-chronic-pain-pain-management-summary) or get them from another source (if applicable).
+2. Unzip the FHIR DSTU2 / 1.0.2 CQL package and copy the CQL and JSON files to `src/cql/dstu2`
+3. Unzip the FHIR R4 / 4.0.1 CQL package and copy the CQL and JSON files to `src/cql/r4`

+The ELM JSON files in the distributable zip packages include optional annotations, locators, result types, and signatures.
+These are not required by this application and significantly increase its file size.
+The ELM JSON files should be rebuilt without this optional data in order to improve the efficiency of this app.

+To rebuild the ELM JSON files without annotations, locators, result types, and unnecessary signatures:

+1. Install [JDK 11](https://adoptium.net/temurin/releases/?version=11) or greater (if necessary)
+2. Note the `translatorVersion` in one of the ELM JSON files from the downloaded zip package (e.g., `3.10.0`)
+3. Update the `runtimeOnly` dependency's version in the `build.gradle` file (e.g., `runtimeOnly 'info.cqframework:cql-to-elm-cli:3.10.0'`)
+4. Run `npm run cql-to-elm` to rebuild the ELM JSON files (note: warnings are expected, but there should be no errors)
+5. Review the changes in all ELM JSON files in the `src/cql` folders to ensure they look correct

 ### To update the valueset-db.json file